Join us for Soto Zen Buddhist practice in Bloomington, Indiana.

 We practice Buddhism within the Soto Zen tradition that comes to us from Japan, following the particular style of our immediate three ancestors: Kodo Sawaki, Kosho Uchiyama and Shohaku Okumura.

-Several of the links on this page and throughout this website will connect you to our continually evolving companion-site, Sanshin Source, which serves as an online multimedia library of context and in-depth information about our style of practice.
+Several of the links on this page and throughout this website will connect you to our continually evolving companion-site, Sanshin Source, which serves as an online multimedia library of resources, context, and in-depth information organized around our practice vision.
 Anyone is welcome to peruse and study our resources as our collection continues to grow.

-This week at Sanshin (Feb 10th - Feb 16th)Click on the boxes below for information and timing related to a given practice activity.
+This week at Sanshin (Mar 17th - 23rd)Click on the boxes below for information and timing related to a given practice activity.
 All times listed are Eastern Time.

-Practitioners are welcome to participate in all or part(s) of morning practice activities as schedules allow, virtually or in-person.
-Tuesday evening (Feb 11): Getting started in zen practice session
+Practitioners are welcome to participate in all or part(s) of morning practice activities as schedules allow, virtually or in-person. monday evening (Mar 17): ryaku fusatsu ceremony

 For a complete listing of our regular practice schedule and upcoming activities, see our Schedules and Calendars page.